-We’re going to talk about something that can get a little confusing for dealers and really any business owner, and that’s authority.
-I’m talking about two different types of authority, apparent authority and actual authority.
-Authority, when it’s used in the case of apparent versus actual authority, I’m talking about the authority of an employee or a dealer employee to do something on behalf of the dealer.
+Something that can get a little confusing for dealers and really any business owner, is understanding authority.
+In business, there are two types of authority: apparent authority and actual authority.
+When discussing apparent vs. actual authority in business, we are talking about the authority an employee or a dealer employee has to do something on behalf of the dealer.

-It’s really important that a dealer’s employees’ roles are defined, what they’re allowed to do is defined, and that the dealer is making sure every employee is crystal clear in what they have to authority to and not to do.
+It’s really important that a dealer’s employee roles are defined, what they’re allowed to do is defined, and that the dealer is making sure every employee is crystal clear in what they have to authority to and not to do.
 This type of assurance should be outlined in a handbook that employees review during onboarding and ongoing professional development meetings/training.